-Kayla Friend is an actress, director, and writer in New York City.
+K. Hernandez Friend is an actress, director, and writer jointly based in San Antonio, Texas and New York City.
 She originally hails from Hemet, California - home of the Ramona Pageant- and was part of the play from 1998-2009.
-She is the Artistic Director and Creative Producer of Moxie Arts New York, and a resident artist at The Center at West Park and former resident of The Access Theater in Manhattan.
-Kayla received her B.A. in Theatre and Cultural Anthropology from California Baptist University and completed post-baccalaureate education through The Center for Alternative Theatre Training (Athens) and the City University of New York.
+A Lilly Award-winning artistic director and producer, she is also a resident artist at The Center at West Park and former resident of The Access Theater in Manhattan.
+K. Hernandez Friend received her B.A. in Theatre and Cultural Anthropology from California Baptist University and completed post-baccalaureate education through The Center for Alternative Theatre Training (Athens) and the City University of New York.

-Kayla is an Irene Ryan Nominee and is a member of the International Association of Professional Writers and Editors, as well as an Associate Member of the Dramatists Guild.
-Her work with Ramona was workshopped with the New Ambassadors Theatre Lab (2018-2019) and with the Furnace Festival in New York City (2019).
-She is a proud southern California native of Mexican, German, Irish, and Native American descent.
+K. Hernandez Friend is a member of the International Association of Professional Writers and Editors, as well as an Associate Member of the Dramatists Guild.
+Her work with Ramona was workshopped with the New Ambassadors Theatre Lab (2018-2019), the Furnace Festival in New York City (2019), and the Latiné Musical Theatre Lab in 2022.
+She is a proud southern California native.

 Michael Meketa is a composer/orchestrator/music director from Johnstown, PA currently based in New York City.
 He has always had a love for musicals, and has music directed and performed for numerous productions, cabarets, and workshops in the New York metro area.
 Some favorite credits include Yet Another Funeral (2016 Orchestrations) Murphy’s Law (2016 Orchestrations) and Kalopsia (2017 Music/Co-Lyrics.)
 He recently developed The Axeman's Jazz (2019 lyrics/book Briana Whyte Harris) as part of his masters thesis for the NYU graduate musical theatre writing program in May, 2019.